facebook/sapling/README.md

 Hg-Git can also be used to convert a Mercurial repository to Git.
 You can use a local repository or a remote repository accessed via SSH, HTTP or HTTPS.
-Use the following commands to convert the repository (it assumes your running this in $HOME).
+Use the following commands to convert the repository (it assumes you're running this in $HOME).

     $ mkdir git-repo; cd git-repo; git init; cd ..